-OVERVIEW: The Anthem Foundation's (formerly known as the WellPoint Foundation) Healthy Generations Program has five areas of focus.
-Its disease grantmaking focuses on cancer, heart disease, and diabetes.
+OVERVIEW: The Anthem Foundation's (formerly known as the WellPoint Foundation) disease grantmaking focuses on cancer, heart disease, and diabetes.

 IP TAKE: Anthem supports programs that offer measurable results, so it comes as no surprise that its biggest grants tend to go to large national organizations like the American Heart Association.
 But this is a funder that also likes to invest in the local communities in which the company operates.
 Small community-based outfits have a good chance at gaining Anthem funding as well.